ExpressivityBench: Can LLMs Communicate Implicitly?: Appendix

+Table~\ref{tab:avg-exp-rates} shows overall accuracy of each model on each test.
 Models performed worse in expressing poets' styles than emotions.
 The worst performance was Gemma's with an expressivity rate of 0.53, and the best was from GPT-4 with an expressivity rate of 0.70.
 There were significant levels of confusion between female poets which impacted the accuracies of each model.
 For several models, when asked to give a poem in the style of a female poet such as Elizabeth Barrett Browning, Sappho, or Sylvia Plath, the output was most often identified as representing Emily Dickinson.
 This was the case for Elizabeth Barrett Browning in the output of GPT-3.5, Gemma, and Llama3, for Sylvia Plath in the output of GPT-4o, and for Sappho in the output of Gemma.
-Complete confusion matrices for both tests can be found in the Appendix~\ref{app:graphs}.
+No model beat human expressivity in either task, with an minimum absolute difference of 0.19 for poets' styles and 0.12 for emotions.